Iasmina012/Clock-Circuit/README.md

 ## Overview

-This project consists of three modules designed for time measurement purposes:
+This project consists of three modules designed for time measurement purposes.

 ### Design